Lipid abnormalities in nephrotic syndrome

 Marked hypercholesterolemia is common in patients with the nephrotic syndrome:

-●Among 207 adults with nephrotic syndrome due to nondiabetic renal disease (mean proteinuria 7.2 g/24 hours), the mean total cholesterol concentration was 302 mg/dL (7.8 mmol/L)
+●Among 207 adults with nephrotic syndrome due to nondiabetic renal disease (mean proteinuria 7.2 g/24 hours), the mean total cholesterol concentration was 302 mg/dL (7.8 mmol/L) To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+For more information on subscription options, click below on the option that best describes you:

 - D'Amico G. Statins and renal diseases: from primary prevention to renal replacement therapy.
 J Am Soc Nephrol 2006; 17:S148.